Professional and Graduate School Government Funding

 2) Receive summer advancement.
 As long as all of your reports were turned in on time last year and your government is in good standing with CSU, you will receive 25% of your estimated fall semester rebate the last week in July, if funds are available.
 It may take up to 3 weeks for the transfer to be complete.

 3) Complete a Budget Submission Form for the year.
-This form, complete with signatures and any supplemental materials, needs to be turned in by the first Cabinet meeting of fall semester.
+This form needs to be turned through CU Involved in by the first Cabinet meeting of fall semester.

 4) Receive fall semester rebate.
 Once enrollment numbers have been finalized, and CSU has received its fall semester allocation, we will initiate the transfer of the actual remaining amount of your fall semester rebate.
 For information on how this is calculated, see our Policies & Procedures.